denisgomes/arachpyd/docs/internal/workflow.rst

 Workflow
 ========

-**arackpy** uses Mercurial (hg) for its distributed version control system.
+**arackpy** uses Git (git) for its distributed version control system.
 In short there is a default or development branch, a stable branch and one or more feature branches that can be worked on at any given point.